-If you decide to use the publicity tools, check in with the Alliance (Kristin Guiter: 202-288-5624), so that we might coordinate with others in your region doing the same.
+If you decide to use the publicity tools, feel free to check in with AAM’s director of public relations Joseph Klem, who can help coordinate with others in your region to do the same.

-Also don't forget to consider how you can include Museums Advocacy Day on your website, social media, or in your museum's newsletter, blog or other communications.
+Finally, remember to include Museums Advocacy Day on your website, social media, museum newsletter, blog and other communications.

 If you have 30 minutes, try this:

-Designed to let your local media know you are coming to Washington, D.C. as a citizen-lobbyist to make the case for museums.
-You can e-mail this to your local media with a brief, personal introduction from you, conveying your availability for interviews or commentary before, during or after Museums Advocacy Day.
-You should send to the media at least two weeks beforehand and, as with all these items, follow-up via phone and/or email.
+- Let your local media know you are coming to Washington, DC as a citizen-lobbyist to make the case for museums.
+You can e-mail this to your local media with a brief, personal introduction from you, informing them of your availability for interviews or commentary before, during or after Museums Advocacy Day.
+You should send to the media at least two weeks before Museums Advocacy Day and, as with all these items, follow-up via phone and/or email.
 You also can include this tool in your press kit.

 If you have an hour, try one of these:

-This provides the media with some ideas how they might cover your advocacy efforts.
-This can be used alongside or as a follow up to the main press release (above).
-The media will often take your suggested story ideas and adapt them to better suit the editorial approach of the media outlet.
+- This provides the media with ideas about how they might cover your advocacy efforts.
+This can be used alongside or as a follow-up to the main press release (above).
+The media will often take your suggested story ideas and adapt them to suit the editorial approach of the media outlet.

-Read by influentials, an op-ed is published in the “Opinions and Editorials” section of a newspaper or magazine.
+- Read by influentials, an op-ed is published in the “Opinions and Editorials” section of a newspaper or magazine.
 It’s the perfect vehicle to be the persuasive and authoritative voice regarding the importance of museums.
-We offer you draft op-eds include placeholders for you to insert information and statistics relevant to your own museum, community or region.
+We offer you draft op-eds with placeholders for you to insert information and statistics relevant to your own museum, community or region.
 Ideally, it should be submitted to the editorial page/op-ed page editor at least two weeks before Museums Advocacy Day.
 Like the press release, you can also add this tool to your press kit.

-You can pitch radio the option of recording a public service announcement with you, for them to air at their discretion before, during and after Museums Advocacy Day.
+- You can offer radio stations the option of recording a public service announcement with you, for them to air at their discretion before, during and after Museums Advocacy Day.
 Be prepared for editing on the part of the station; it is often necessary in order to fit the station’s format.
 PSAs often need to be reviewed by the station weeks in advance.

 If you have two hours, try this:

-Local radio (particularly your local public radio station, if you have one in your community) is a prime target for coverage of your advocacy efforts.
-Execution of some of the ideas contained in this pitch message will require time-sensitive commitments from you, as well as asking you to play reporter.
-You should get this to the news editor of your local station (if not public broadcasting, all-news stations are a possible target) at least two weeks in advance.
+- Local radio (particularly your local public radio station, if you have one in your community) is a prime target for coverage of your advocacy efforts.
+Executing the ideas contained in this pitch message will require time-sensitive commitments from you.
+Get this to the news editor of your local station (if not public broadcasting, all-news stations are a possible target) at least two weeks in advance.
 If the station is interested, be prepared for some back-and-forth to work out the logistics.